This recipe for Oreo Brownies is my all-time favorite brownies recipe!

 - 1 teaspoon salt

-- 4 cups (40 cookies) broken Oreos (1 package + a little more- I like Double Stuff!)
+- 4 cups (40 cookies) broken Oreos (I like the Double Stuffs!)

-- Preheat oven to 350°F. Butter and flour 13x18x1-inch sheet pan.
+- reheat oven to 350°F. Butter and flour 13x18x1-inch sheet pan.
 Line with foil or parchment that hangs over the sides for ease in getting them out (butter the foil/parchment).

 - In a heatproof, medium-bowl set over a saucepan of simmering water, heat butter, and chocolates until melted and smooth; cool slightly.